Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 If you’ve ever spotted runners wearing sleek, form-fitting leggings or socks, you’ve probably wondered—are they just for style, or do they make a difference?

-I used to think compression gear was just another trend.
+I initially brushed off compression gear as just another fad.
 When I first tried compression pants, I wasn’t sold.
-They felt too tight and uncomfortable, and I figured they wouldn’t impact my running.
+They were so tight and uncomfortable—I was convinced they’d do nothing for my running.

 So, let’s break down everything you need to know about running in compression pants—why they work, how to choose the right pair, and the pros and cons I’ve experienced after wearing them.